 All of these scenarios rely on the skills of a workforce dedicated to helping Americans have a better quality of life.
 Individuals who have the enormous responsibility of dispensing prescription medication to customers or health professionals…in a precise and often fast timeframe.
 They work in pharmacies, including those found in drug stores, big box retailers, grocery markets, and in hospitals, as well as mail-order fulfillment centers.
 With increased demand in medications, especially as our society ages, so will the demand for pharmaceutical goods and services.

-To meet the rising need for pharmacy workers (with a projected job growth average over the next ten years of four percent*), CVS Health has partnered with JEVS Human Services to feed the talent pipeline.
-Serving more than 25,000 program participants each year—representing populations such as low-income adults, veterans, returning citizens and individuals with disabilities—JEVS was well positioned to provide a diverse pool of candidates for pharmacy technician careers, as well as other job positions within CVS store locations that constantly need filling.
+To meet the rising need for pharmacy workers (with a projected job growth average over the next ten years of four percent*), JEVS Human Services began a pharmacy tech training program to feed the talent pipeline.
+The program prepares students to become Certified Pharmacy Technicians through classroom instruction, 165 hours of training, and job placement assistance.
+Serving more than 25,000 program participants each year—representing populations such as low-income adults, veterans, returning citizens and individuals with disabilities—JEVS is well positioned to provide a diverse pool of candidates for pharmacy technician careers that constantly need filling.

-The WITC is a key component to these initiatives.
-JEVS’s first cohort of pharmacy technician trainees are half-way through a 10-week program, that includes online instruction, as well as hands-on practice in the mock pharmacy.
+JEVS’s first cohort of pharmacy technician trainees are half-way through a 10-week program, that includes online instruction, as well as hands-on practice in a mock pharmacy.
 Students are supported by the guidance and motivation by success coaches in the JEVS EduConnect program.

 For Nasriyn M., a 31-year-old from the Germantown neighborhood in Philadelphia, the opportunity for training–which is currently at no cost thanks to grant funding from CVS–couldn’t have come at a better time.